burtcorp/tara/README.md

-Tara will automatically find gems with native extensions and attempt to download a precompiled version. and in the case that the specific version doesn't exist In the case that the specific version doesn't exist, it'll raise an error and thus refusing to build an archive at all.
+Tara will automatically find gems with native extensions and attempt to download a precompiled version. and in the case that the specific version doesn't exist it'll raise an error and thus refuse to build an archive at all.

 ## Usage